-Please note: UK bank statements must be printed in branch (online bank statements are not acceptable) and must be dated within the from August 2019 onwards.
+Please note: UK bank statements must be bank issued either via post or printed in branch (online bank statements are not acceptable) and must have been issued within 3 months of completing the form.

 If you already have an enhanced DBS check for adult and child workforce and are registered with the Update Service please contact.

 If you have lived abroad for a period of six months or more, within the last five years, you will also be required to produce a criminal records check, or "certificate of good character" from those countries that you have lived in.
 Please make the applications for these checks now so that you will have them with you on arrival in Bath.
 Information about how to apply for an overseas criminal records check can be found here.

 There will be a DBS information session during Welcome Week on Friday 25 September where you will be given more information.

 I look forward to meeting you then.

 Admissions Tutor (MPharm)